-Child abuse or neglect is when anyone under 18 is being harmed or isn't being looked after properly.
+Child abuse is when anyone under 18 is being harmed or isn't being looked after properly.

-Sometimes a child or young person can be abused by a stranger or by another child or young person, but usually they know the person who is causing them harm e.g. family member or someone in their social network.
+Sometimes a child or young person can be abused by a stranger or by another child or young person, but usually they know the person who is causing them harm e.g. family or social network.

-Children and young people can be abused anywhere, for example at home, at school, a local sports centre or after school club, online etc. Sometimes someone else knows what is happening, but they don't try to stop it.
-This is wrong too.
+Children and young people can be abused anywhere, for example at home, at school, a local sports centre or after school club, etc. Sometimes someone else knows what is happening, but they don't stop it.
+This is wrong too!